kargarisaac/personal_assistant/README.md

 Modules:

--   Speech to text
+-   Speech to text -> vosk and kaldi
--   Text to speech
+-   Text to speech -> pyttsx3
--   AI chatbot
+-   AI chatbot ->